Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

-To ensure stable training and rapid convergence in non-stationary IoE environments, the framework incorporates the following two mechanisms: \begin{itemize} \item \textbf{Prioritized Experience Replay}: Instead of uniform sampling, we implement a prioritized experience replay buffer $\mathcal{B}$.
-Each transition is assigned a priority based on its temporal-difference (TD) error, allowing the agent to learn more effectively from rare but critical system states, such as sudden network congestion. \item \textbf{Soft Target Updates}: To prevent the policy from oscillating due to rapid shifts in target values, the target networks $\theta^{\mu'}$ and $\theta^{Q'}$ are updated using a soft tracking mechanism:
+To ensure training stability and rapid convergence within non-stationary IoE environments, the framework incorporates two pivotal mechanisms:

+\begin{itemize} \item \textbf{Prioritized Experience Replay (PER)}: Beyond uniform sampling, we implement a PER buffer $\mathcal{B}$ where transitions are assigned priority according to their \textit{Temporal-Difference} (TD) error.
+This configuration empowers the agent to prioritize the learning of high-impact system states, particularly during abrupt network congestion or severe distribution shifts. \item \textbf{Soft Target Updates}: To suppress policy oscillation originating from volatile target value estimation, the target networks $\theta^{\mu'}$ and $\theta^{Q'}$ are updated using an incremental tracking mechanism: